Anyon optics with time-of-flight two-particle interference of double-well-trapped interacting ultracold atoms: Introduction

-In congruence with related studies of photonic anyons \cite{brom10,long12,lebu15}, a main finding of our study is that the anyonic signature in the two-particle interferometry maps reflects the appearance of a generalized NOON state as a major component in the entangled wave function of the ultracold atoms trapped in the double well.
+One of the findings of our study is that the anyonic signature in the two-particle interferometry maps reflects the appearance of a generalized NOON state as a major component in the entangled wave function of the ultracold atoms trapped in the double well.
 This NOON-state component is of the form $(|2,0\rangle \pm e^{i\theta} |0,2\rangle)/\sqrt{2}$, where $\theta$ is the statistical angle determining the commutation (anticommutation) relations for the anyonic exchange (see below).